reifyhealth/specmonstah/README.md

 ```

 Call me crazy, but I think `(insert {:like [[3]]})` is better.
 The
-Specmonstah DSL clearly communicates what's important about the
+Specmonstah DSL communicates what's important about the scenario
-scenario you're trying to test.
-It elimiinates all the visual noise
+you're trying to test.
+It elimiinates all the visual noise that
-that results from having to type out the foreign key relationships.
+results from having to type out the foreign key relationships.

 ## I know this README is hella long but read this part at least